Publisher’s Ethic Rules

 Number of figures and tables

-As far as necessary to cite the results of the study, the number of Figures and Tables is allowed.
-However, authors are encouraged to be rational in using Figures and Tables and to avoid doubling the data in the main text and figures or tables.
+As far as necessary to cite the study results, the number of Figures and Tables is allowed.
+However, authors are encouraged to use Figures and Tables and avoid doubling the data in the main text and figures or tables.

 The abstract where most of the researchers rely on to cite the article.
-That is why special attention should be given to write the abstract in a way should reflect the whole manuscript with adequate and sufficient details.
+That is why special attention should be given to write the abstract in a way that should reflect the whole manuscript with adequate and sufficient details.
 A structured abstract is preferred with no more than 300 words.
 References are not allowed.
 Only the necessary abbreviations are used.
 The following subheadings must be included: